arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 ```

 ### Using Arduino IDE
-For Portenta H7, you can use the following Arduino IDE script to test the mounted SD card within Portenta Hat Carrier:
+For Portenta H7, you can use the following Arduino IDE script to test the mounted SD card within Portenta Max Carrier:

 This example can also be found on the Arduino IDE builtin examples on **File > Examples > Portenta_SDCARD > TestSDCARD**